nlohr1/RasPi-automated-On-Off-circuit/README.md

 Automated safe shutdown of a Raspberry Pi single-board computer.

 ![RasPi-automated-On-Off-circuit](https://raw.githubusercontent.com/nlohr1/RasPi-automated-On-Off-circuit/main/Raspi-On-Off_PMos_SMD_nl.png)
-This automated circuit acts in combination with a Python-Script (on the RasPi), shutting-off safely a Raspberry-Pi Single-Board-Computer.
+This **automated** circuit acts in combination with a Python-Script (on the RasPi), shutting-off safely a Raspberry-Pi Single-Board-Computer.
-Shut-off can be inizialized with a remote-controlled Switch (activated per WLAN), or with a Hardware-Button connecting one of the GPIO-Pins of the RasPi to GND (=Ground).
+Shut-off can be inizialized with a remote-controlled Switch (activated per WLAN) or with a Hardware-Button connecting one of the GPIO-Pins of the RasPi to GND (=Ground).
-It provides the possibility to switch a concatenated Power-Relay on at startup (f.ex. to start a 3D-Printer) and a 2nd Button to manually switch-on the 5V-Power for the RasPi (this switching "On" also the Power-Relais with concatenated Printer) and hold by the firing TX-line of the RasPi.
+It provides the possibility to switch a concatenated Power-Relay on at startup (f.ex. to start a 3D-Printer) and a 2nd Button to manually switch-on the 5V-Power for the RasPi (this switching "On" also the Printer-Power-Relais) and hold by the one of the GPIOs of the RasPi, which on startup were switched high and on shutdown low.

 This board is a modified copy of the work created from
 Hochschule München, FK 04, Prof. Jürgen Plate, http://www.netzmafia.de/skripten/hardware/RasPi/Projekt-OnOff/index.html